 What is it?

-From January 7th 2013 any household in receipt of Child Benefit and with an income of more than £50,000 a year could be subject to a new Child Benefit charge.
+Any household in receipt of Child Benefit and with an income of more than £50,000 a year could be subject to a Child Benefit charge.

 The charge also applies whether or not the children in your household are biologically related to you.
-If you live with someone who receives Child Benefit and you have an income more than £50,000 then you are affected by the charge.
+If you live with someone (married, civil partners, co-habiting) who receives Child Benefit and you have an income more than £50,000 then they are affected by the charge.

 The system is based on self-declaration by tax payers.